PranavMasekar/HashNode-Blogs/cljavh78e092939nvea034rl0.md

 }
 ```

-1. StateNotifierProvider:- We use StateNotifierProvider when we want to use a NotifierClass with Riverpod.
+1. **StateNotifierProvider**:- We use StateNotifierProvider when we want to use a NotifierClass with Riverpod.
 Suppose we have -

 ```dart